 You may have noticed the sunny, yellow shavings scattered atop the risotto; those are cured egg yolk shavings.
 Cure egg yolks are maybe the best thing that has ever happened to me… culinarily speaking, of course.
 Basically you pack egg yolks in salt and sugar and let them be for 48 hours before unearthing them.
-There’s room for other flavourings as well.
-I added porcini powder (a member of the Italian food camp) and perilla (a member from the Japanese food camp), a herb I discovered and fell in love with while trying to become half-way decent at cooking Korean food.
+There’s room for other flavorings as well.
+I added porcini powder (a member of the Italian food camp) and perilla (a member from the Japanese food camp), a herb I discovered, and fell in love with while trying to become half-way decent at cooking Korean food.
 As with the risotto, the Italian and Asian ingredients worked very well together.

 I feel I should warn you, the Wild Mushroom Miso Risotto takes a while to pull together – what with curing the egg yolks for two days – but it is worth the wait.

 Serve it with sake and try not to have your mind blown.
-Enjoy!

 - 4 large egg yolks

-- 1 3/4 cups kosher salt
+- 1 ¾ cups kosher salt

-- 1 1/4 cups granulated sugar
+- 1 ¼ cups granulated sugar

-- 3 tablespoons porcini mushroom powder**
+- 3 tbsp porcini mushroom powder see note

-- 30g pack of dried wild mushrooms
+- 30g (1 oz) pack dried wild mushrooms

 - 1 cup luke warm water